lc512k/cv/README.md

 # Laura Carvajal

-I'm a London-based software engineer with 15 years of experience.\
+I'm a London-based Software Engineer with 15 years of experience.\
-Currently leading 20+ person team driving internal product transformation strategy at the Financial Times.
+Currently leading 20+ person team at the Financial Times, driving internal product transformation strategy.

 BSc in Computer Engineering.\
 PhD in Software Engineering and Usability, [published by IEEE](https://ieeexplore.ieee.org/author/37086623000)/\